 There are several challenges to achieving strong portfolio management:

-Generally speaking, Application Portfolio Management (APM) is the process of managing a collection of applications in order to make effective decisions on investment opportunities.
-Like an investment portfolio that contains a collection of assets selected to support specific growth or income objectives, application portfolios should be managed to effectively support the enterprise’s key business strategies and objectives.
-In general, portfolio assets may include products and services; business capabilities and processes; software such as business applications, middleware and databases; infrastructure such as servers, networks, desktops, mobile devices; and finally resources to support it all.
+Generally speaking, Application Portfolio Management is the process of managing a collection of applications to make effective decisions on investment opportunities.
+Like an investment portfolio containing a collection of assets selected to support specific growth or income objectives, application portfolios should be managed to support the enterprise’s key business strategies and objectives effectively.
+In general, portfolio assets may include products and services, business capabilities and processes, software such as business applications, middleware, and databases, infrastructure such as servers, networks, desktops, and mobile devices, and finally, resources to support it all.
 In APM, we focus on software assets.

-Unfortunately, many organizations approach APM as just one-shot application rationalization, mostly focused on cost and short-term technical problems.
+Unfortunately, many organizations approach Application Portfolio Management as just one-shot application rationalization, primarily focused on cost and short-term technical problems.
 This has some major issues.
-First of all, cleaning up your application landscape just once and then forgetting about it again will result in the same problems you have today reappearing in the near future.
+First, cleaning up your application landscape just once and then forgetting about it again will result in the same problems you have today reappearing in the near future.
 Instead, a lifecycle approach to the application landscape is needed.
-Regular monitoring and governance, including clearly defined business value criteria of the (technical and business) health of applications and assessing options for their future is necessary to manage the entire application portfolio properly towards the business needs.
+Regular monitoring and governance, including clearly defined business value criteria of the (technical and business) health of applications and assessing options for their future, is necessary to manage the entire application portfolio properly towards the business needs.

 Application assessment Time Analysis